LiteLDev/LegacyScriptEngine/docs/apis/GuiAPI/Form.md

     - If the return value is Null, it means the sending failed.

 Parameter `callback` The callback function prototype: `function(player,data)`

 - player : `Player`
   The player object that interacts with the form.
 - data : `Array<...>`
   The returned form content array.
   In the array, the first item must be `Null`, starting from the second item, the content of each control is stored in the order of the controls on the form.
   If data is only `Null`, the player cancels the form.
-- reason : `Integer`
+- reason : `Integer`(Added in 0.9.0)
   The reason why the form is closed.
   0 = UserClosed, 1 = UserBusy
   The reason may be `null`.